dcluet/NUKE-BREAK/README.md

 Copyright CNRS 2013

->This software is a computer program whose purpose is to **automatically identify segments of the cytoplasmic membrane and calculate their radius of curvature**.
+>This software is a computer program whose purpose is to **automatically detect nuclei and DNA damage in Caenorhabditis elegans germline**.
 >
 >This software is governed by the CeCILL  license under French law and abiding by the rules of distribution of free software.
 You can use, modify and/ or